 1 Your Dreams 2 Your Hurdles 3 Your Success

-One last point, don’t make the font too small.
+Make sure to include a smiling photo of yourself, and finally, don’t make the font too small.
 Older people need reading glasses and if they can read without them they are more likely to linger.

 Successful artists know how to promote themselves.
 They reach out, network, and follow through.
+Art is a business

 They work hard, meet deadlines, turn up on time and they’re true to their word.
 You know what I mean… NORMAL stuff.